Stephanie Smith: Biography

 Stephanie Smith graduated from Greenville College in Illinois in 2006.
 It was at Greenville College that she first met Gotee Records manager TobyMac, while performing at the annual AgapeFest.
 Toby then signed her to the record label.
 She has written a book with Suzy Weibel titled Crossroads: The Teenage Girl's Guide to Emotional Wounds, which was released on June 1, 2008.
 She is featured on the House of Heroes song "God Save Us the Foolish Kings" which was released in 2011.
 In November 2012, Smith married House of Heroes frontman, Tim Skipper.
 The two started creating their own music under the name Copperlily and released Love Is a Legend in 2014.

 Personal life

 Stephanie's work has often been driven by the pain caused by the lack of a relationship with her father, whom she loved dearly but was absent from her life from a very early age.
 She performed "Piece by Piece" on NBC's The Voice as a tribute to her experience.
-Stephanie's father passed away in October 2020.
+Stephanie's father died in October 2020.